 Reading is a key priority at Bolshaw.
-There is always a reading focus for the children in regards to homework which is absolutely essential.
-When on the RWI programme, children are given a book dependent on their ability.
-They also choose a library book which can be read to them for pleasure.
-When children move off the RWI programme they are able to choose their own books.
-Staff ensure these books are appropriately challenging whilst giving children freedom to choose books and themes they enjoy.
+There is always a reading focus for the children in regards to homework which is essential.
+On the RWI programme, children are given a book matched to their stage of development.
+This is changed once each week, with a focus on the children reading the book fluently.
+They also choose a class book that can be read to/ with them for pleasure.
+When children have completed the RWI programme, they are able to choose their own books.
+Staff ensure books are appropriately challenging whilst giving children freedom to choose books and themes they enjoy.

+Lower Key Stage 2 are currently reading banded books as they have not completed the Read Write Inc. scheme.
 Children will be heard read at least once a week either individually or in a group.
 This will enable teachers to ask appropriate questions, check that children are reading at the appropriate level and show children that reading is important.
 We also want children to be able to retell stories they know and love.
 We encourage the children to use drama and role-play in the classroom.
 Acting stories out helps embed story language and also helps make stories memorable.